-- requires Markov's principle (MP, i.e. $\neg \neg A \Rightarrow A$ for $A \in \Sigma_1^0$) according to Kurt Gödel (1957) and Georg Kreisel (1962) - requires the law of excluded-Middle (LEM) according to Charles McCarty (2004) or Christian Espíndola (2016) - requires the Ultrafilter Theorem according to Leon Henkin or more recently Christian Espíndola (2016) - requires Weak König's Lemma (WKL) according to Stephen Simpson's textbook on the classical reverse mathematics of the subsystems of second order arithmetic - requires the Fan Theorem as suggested by Harvey Friedman (1975) and Wim Veldman (1976) and shown by Victor Krivtsov (2014) - but actually requires no classical reasoning at all according to Jean-Louis Krivine (1996)!
+- requires Markov's principle (MP, i.e. $\neg \neg A \Rightarrow A$ for $A \in \Sigma_1^0$) according to Kurt Gödel (1957) and Georg Kreisel (1962), - requires the law of excluded-Middle (LEM) according to Charles McCarty (2004) or Christian Espíndola (2016), - requires the Ultrafilter Theorem according to Leon Henkin or more recently Christian Espíndola (2016), - requires Weak König's Lemma (WKL) according to Stephen Simpson's textbook on the classical reverse mathematics of the subsystems of second order arithmetic, - requires the Fan Theorem as suggested by Harvey Friedman (1975) and Wim Veldman (1976) and shown by Victor Krivtsov (2014), - but actually requires no classical reasoning at all according to Jean-Louis Krivine (1996)!
 Also apparently crucially rely on an enumeration of formulas (or to appeal to strong principles such as the ultrafilter theorem) and to not preserve the structure of the validity proof given as input.
 Why is it so?
 How crucial is it?
 How to sort this out?

-A first clarification by Stefano Berardi (1999) and Berardi-Valentini (2001): connectives have an impact on the logical strength In the presence of falsity If object-level \perp is interpreted as meta-level \perp , Markov's principle is required (formalised e.g. in Kirst-Forster-Wehr, 2020) \hookrightarrow This explains how Krivine bypasses the need for Markov's principle (no \bot in his language) \hookrightarrow The observation holds also for Beth and Kripke semantics and explains how Friedman (wrt Beth models) and Veldman (wrt Kripke models) bypass the need for Markov's principle In the presence of disjunction If object-level $\dot{\lor}$ is interpreted as meta-level \lor , the proof cannot be constructive Based on Wim Veldman's completeness proof wrt Kripke semantics (whose interpretation of $\dot{\lor}$ is Tarskian), the weakly classical part (called L{fan} in Josef Berger) of the Weak Fan Theorem will be required.
-Eventually, it will happen that it can be characterised as a generalised form of Double Negation Shift (DNS_T) .
+A first clarification by Stefano Berardi (1999) and Berardi-Valentini (2001): connectives have an impact on the logical strength In the presence of falsity If object-level \perp is interpreted as meta-level \perp , Markov's principle is required (formalised e.g. in Kirst-Forster-Wehr, 2020). \hookrightarrow This explains how Krivine bypasses the need for Markov's principle (no \pm in his language). \hookrightarrow The observation holds also for Beth and Kripke semantics and explains how Friedman (wrt Beth models) and Veldman (wrt Kripke models) bypass the need for Markov's principle (they use a different semantics for \perp).
+In the presence of disjunction If object-level $\dot{\lor}$ is interpreted as meta-level \lor , the proof cannot be constructive.
+Wim Veldman's completeness proof wrt Kripke semantics (whose interpretation of \lor is Tarskian) suggest that Weak Fan Theorem is sufficient and Victor Krivtsov (2015) shows that it is needed.
+Moreover, the weakly classical part of the Weak Fan Theorem is identified by Josef Berger (2009) to be a principle called L{fan} .
+Can it be the piece of classical reasoning that disjunction requires?

 Note: The above assumes either the presence of \forall , \exists , or of infinitely many atoms (otherwise, we are in propositional logic which is decidable).
 More on the need for Markov's principle Remind from linear logic the existence of two falsity connectives:

-• 0 is the neutral element of the \oplus (additive, positive) disjunction (i.e. the intuitive disjunction): $\frac{1}{\Gamma,0\vdash\Delta} \quad \begin{array}{c} 0_L \\ \text{ no right introduction rule} \end{array}$ its semantics is the falsity connective of the metalanguage • \perp is the neutral element of the \otimes (multiplicative, negative) disjunction: $$\frac{\Gamma \vdash \Delta}{\perp \vdash} \perp_L \qquad \qquad \frac{\Gamma \vdash \Delta}{\Gamma \vdash \Delta, \perp} \perp_R$$ its semantics is an arbitrary formula of the metalanguage (leading to so-called "exploding" models) In particular: it is the presence of 0 in the language (the positive form of falsity which forces completeness to imply Markov's principle.
+• 0 is the neutral element of the \oplus (additive, positive) disjunction (i.e. the intuitive disjunction): $\frac{1}{\Gamma,0\vdash\Delta} \quad 0_L \qquad \text{ no right introduction rule}$ its semantics is the falsity connective of the metalanguage • \perp is the neutral element of the \otimes (multiplicative, negative) disjunction: $$\frac{\Gamma \vdash \Delta}{\perp \vdash} \perp_L \qquad \qquad \frac{\Gamma \vdash \Delta}{\Gamma \vdash \Delta, \perp} \perp_R$$ its semantics is an arbitrary formula of the metalanguage (leading to so-called "exploding" models) In particular: it is the presence of 0 in the language (the positive form of falsity) which forces completeness to imply Markov's principle.
 This suggests the slogan: it is the positive connectives which impact the logical strength.
 (Incidentally, this also suggests that the same analysis should be done for a language highlighting the decomposition of connectives in linear logic, and within a meta-language that also makes explicit the decomposition of connectives given by linear logic.)
 Second clarification: the need for excluded-middle How can it be that McCarty and Espíndola derive LEM from completeness?